JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 1. Fill out [this short course survey](https://jonreeve.typeform.com/to/m7TpZ6YT), so I can keep track of who's who.
 2. [Create a GitHub account](https://github.com/signup?user_email=&source=form-home-signup).
 Unless you're already well-established there, **please use your real name (or English name / preferred name, etc) as your username, and add a picture of yourself**.
-3. Use that account to log into [our Zulip chatroom](https://icla2021.zulipchat.com/).
+3. Use that account to log into [our Zulip chatroom](https://icla2022.zulipchat.com/).
 (Click "sign up," then "sign up with GitHub.")
 4. Introduce yourself to everyone in the chatroom.
 5. Sign up for a user account on [hypothes.is](https://hypothes.is), our annotation platform.
 6. Download and install *[Anaconda](https://www.anaconda.com/products/individual)*, a Python distribution, which contains a lot of useful data science packages.

 ## Extra Resources

 You will likely need some extra help at some point, either for the literary aspect of the course, or the technological aspect.
 Don't worry.
 That's totally normal.
+Here are a few resources:

 ### Programming Resources